robotframework/robotframework-RFCP-syllabus/basics.md

 ### Evaluating conditional expressions

-Conditional expressions are evaluated using Python's `eval` function and all Python's builtin functions are available.
+Conditional expressions are evaluated using Python's `eval` function, and all Python built-in functions are accessible.
-Evaluated condition is either true or false.
+The evaluated condition results in either true or false.
 [[User Guide: Evaluating expressions][UG Evaluating expressions]]

 ### IF

-With the `IF` statement it is possible to execute keywords conditionally.
+With the `IF` statement, it is possible to execute keywords conditionally.
-There needs to be condition that is evaluated.
+There needs to be a condition that is evaluated.
-`IF` statement ends with `END`.
+The `IF` statement ends with `END`.
 [[User Guide: IF/ELSE syntax][UG IF/ELSE syntax]]

 #### ELSE

-`ELSE` branch is executed if the `IF` condition is not true.
+The `ELSE` branch is executed if the `IF` condition is not true.
 [[User Guide: ELSE branches][UG ELSE branches]]

 #### ELSE IF

-`ELSE IF` branch is executed if the initial condition is not true.
+The `ELSE IF` branch is executed if the initial condition is not true.
-There can be multiple `ELSE IF` branches and they are gone through in the order they are specified.
+Multiple `ELSE IF` branches can exist, and they are processed in the order they are specified.
-An optional `ELSE` branch can follow `ELSE IF` branches and it is executed if all conditions are false.
+An optional `ELSE` branch can follow `ELSE IF` branches, executed if all conditions are false.
 [[User Guide: ELSE/IF branches][UG ELSE/IF branches]]

 #### Inline IF

-An alternative is using _inline_ `IF` syntax where the statement to execute follows the `IF` marker and condition directly and no `END` marker is needed.
+An alternative is using _inline_ `IF` syntax, where the statement to execute follows the `IF` marker and condition directly, and no `END` marker is needed.
-This can be used if there is a need to execute only single statement.
+This can be used if there is a need to execute only a single statement.
 The `ELSE` and `ELSE IF` statements are also supported.
 [[User Guide: Inline if][UG Inline if]]

 ### FOR

-Test libraries can have any kind of _loop constructs_, and most of the time loops should be implemented by using them.
+Test libraries can incorporate various kinds of _loop constructs_, and in most cases, loops should be implemented using them.
-`FOR` loops can be used with both test cases and user keywords.
+`FOR` loops can be utilized with both test cases and user keywords.
 [[User Guide: FOR loops][UG FOR loops]]

 ### Other control structures

 #### TRY

-`TRY`/`EXCEPT` syntax is inspired also from Python.
+The `TRY`/`EXCEPT` syntax is also inspired by Python.
-This approach is for handling failures during execution.
+This approach is used for handling failures during execution.
-There can be multiple `EXCEPT` branches.
+Multiple `EXCEPT` branches can exist.
-In that case they are matched one by one and the first matching branch is executed.
+In such cases, they are matched one by one, and the first matching branch is executed.
 [[User Guide: Try/Except][UG Try/Except]]

 #### WHILE